Yogeshwarypl/SoulMateAI_FullStack_app/README.md

 *   `npm run genkit:dev`: Starts the Genkit Developer UI.
 *   `npm run genkit:watch`: Starts the Genkit Developer UI and watches for changes in AI-related files.

-## Deployment:

-This project is configured for deployment on platforms supporting Node.js and Next.js.
-*   For **Firebase App Hosting**, the `apphosting.yaml` file is included.
-*   For other platforms like **Vercel**, **Netlify**, or **Google Cloud Run**, follow their respective deployment guides for Next.js applications.
-*   **Important:** When deploying, ensure any necessary API keys (especially for Google AI if not using service account ADC) are set as secure environment variables on your hosting platform.
-Do **not** commit `.env` files or hardcode secrets into your deployed code.

 ## Contributing:

-(This section can be expanded if you plan to have others contribute to the project.)

 Currently, this is a solo project.
 If you wish to contribute, please fork the repository and submit a pull request.